-Zebra EB 2.0 will be commercially available in the last quarter of 2018 and will provide support for Android 8.0 Oreo and some new Zebra devices like TC20/T25 (value-tier devices).
+Since December 31, 2018, Zebra EB 2.0 provides support for Android 8.0 Oreo and new Zebra devices including TC20/T25 (value-tier devices).
 The major features of this new release are as follows:

 1. Support for Pan-Zebra Software (SW) Licensing Tool.
-This will be the first version of Zebra EB to issue SW licenses through the Corporate SW Licensing Tool, moving forward.
+Moving forward, this will be the first version of Zebra EB to issue SW licenses through the Corporate SW Licensing Tool.
 This means it will be easier for a customer to manage and deal with SW Order Fulfillment as all Zebra SWs will be licensed and issued from a central location.

-The centralized SW Licensing Tool will also hold the two packages supported by EB i.e. EB for Windows WM/CE/WEH and EB for Android OS.
+-The centralized SW Licensing Tool will also hold packages supported by EB i.e. EB for Windows WM/CE/WEH and EB for Android OS.

-- An APK package that includes extra files unique for SAP users.
+- An APK package for SAP users.
 This will help ease their transition to Android and/or newer SAP variant.

 Therefore, support for Pan-Zebra SW Licensing Tool offers the convenience of a one-stop shop for anything related to SW Licensing.